MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 - **Basic merge (no fast-forward)** - creates a merge commit in the target whose parents are the target and source branches.
 - **Squash merge** - creates a linear history with a single commit in the target branch with the changes from the source branch.
 [Learn more about squash merging](merging-with-squash.md) and how it affects your branch history.
 - **Rebase and fast-forward** - creates a linear history by replaying source commits onto the target branch with no merge commit.
-- **Rebase with merge commit** - replays the source commits onto the target and still creates a merge commit
+- **Rebase with merge commit** - replays the source commits onto the target and still creates a merge commit.

 <a name="build"></a>
 <a name="require-the-pull-request-to-build"></a>